-Simon Bennett Chairman Historically the Board has paid dividends in four equal instalments each financial year.
+Historically the Board has paid dividends in four instalments each financial year.
 The Board intends to continue with this practice by making dividend payments in November, February, May and August each year.
 In order to do this, all dividends need to be declared and paid as interim dividends.
 The Board, however, recognises that this precludes shareholders from having the opportunity to vote on a final dividend.
-Recognising this, and although not required to do so, resolution 9 in the AGM notice gives shareholders the opportunity to vote on this dividend policy.
+Recognising this, and although not required to do so, Resolution 8 in the AGM notice gives shareholders the opportunity to vote on this dividend policy.